pdecat/frigate-hass-addons/frigate_beta_oldcpu/DOCS.md

+You must create a config file as `frigate.yml` in the root of your HomeAssistant configuration directory.

 Frigate brings realtime object detection to any camera video feed supported by ffmpeg.
-More detailed docs are maintained [here](https://github.com/blakeblackshear/frigate/tree/release-0.8.0).
+More detailed docs are maintained [here](https://github.com/blakeblackshear/frigate).

 ## Required Dependencies
 - MQTT: Frigate communicates via MQTT